Post Summary: Alaska Packing List and What To Pack For A Trip To Alaska

 - Cameras – Berty and I use our Canon 5D Markiii and Markiv, but any camera will work for your trip!
 We also packed our big 100-400 lens so we could capture wildlife shots on our tour with Major Marine in Ressurection Bay!

 - Hard drives, batteries, SD/CF cards – We use the Sandisk 64GB cards, and this hard-case memory card holder to store all of them while we travel.

 Read More: Our Complete Travel Photography Gear List

 Do you have your own Alaska packing list essentials to share?
 Tell us in the comment below!

 Note: We came to Alaska and collaborated with a vintage camper van company called Trickster Trips.
 They equipped the van with cookware, sleeping gear, and all the comforts we could need.
 We got to use the van with a beefy heater (that uses propane so it doesn’t drain the battery) which means it’s one of the vans that can be rented earlier and later in the summer season!
 If you are planning to camp, you’ll need to bring camping gear!

 READ MORE PACKING LISTS

-Want more inspiration for your Alaskan Road Trip?
-More ideas about what to wear in Alaska?
+Looking for more ideas about what to add to your Alaska packing list?
 Follow our Alaska Inspiration Board on Pinterest for more!

 Want to find the best places in the PNW?